Disability Rights Resources

 Convention on the Rights of Persons with Disabilities (2017)

 United Nations Disability Timeline

 This document provides a list of major disability organizations in BC.
 Generally these are the main office contacts only, but

+they can provide you with local information.
 A brief description of the mandate of each organization is included.